wouterlanduydt/wouterlanduydt.be/content.md

 mail: mailto:wouter.landuydt@gmail.com
 ---

 Front-End Developer that gets excited about great design.
 Loves crafting web applications with accessiblity, performance & user experience in mind.
-Currently building stuff at [Spencer][spencer] - an Employee Communications Platform.
+Currently building stuff at [Spencer][spencer] - the Employee Communications Platform.

 I studied [Devine][devine] in Kortrijk.
 Some of my school projects include a [Kickstarter 2D explainer][off-assignment], an [interactive garden for a film festival][jef] , a [React app for MSK Ghent][msk] and a [VJ app combining Web MIDI, Web Audio and three.js][vj].
 As cherry on top I did my [internship at November Five][n5].